basarat/awesome-enterprise-component-library/README.md

 # awesome-enterprise-component-library
 A list of enterprise funded publically open source component libraries.
-Might help you with your proposals ❤🌹️
+Might help you with your proposals.
+Also [if you are thinking of building a shared library here are some tips on management](https://medium.com/@basarat/successful-patterns-for-shared-libraries-65b75276ee08)🌹️

 In no partcular order.
 Re-organize for your target audience.